 Leap tall buildings in a single bound?
 Close enough.
-As is true of many high-energy Boston Terriers, Mario can leap very high, as well as run and play for long periods.
-Active, active, active – Mario loves long walks, jogging with his human, and playing with his Frisbee and ball.. but when he’s done, he is drawn to a human lap like a magnet, where he curls up after smothering you first with kisses.
+As is true of many Boston Terriers, Mario can leap very high, as well as run and play for long periods.
+Mario loves long walks, jogging with his human, swimming, and playing with his Frisbee and ball.. but when he’s done, he is drawn to a human lap like a magnet, where he curls up after smothering you first with kisses.
 He’s the perfect combination of exercise partner and snuggle-buddy!

 Mario is a healthy boy, so his “special” needs are more emotional.
-He is skittish and insecure and needs a calm, patient and consistent household.
+He can be skittish and insecure and needs a calm, patient and consistent household.
 He will thrive when he knows the rules and has a daily routine.

 Mario is SUPER!!
-A savvy Boston Terrier experienced dog owner will “level up” with this Super Mario!!!!!
+A savvy dog owner with Boston Terrier experience will “level up” with this Super Mario!!!!!